-National Dentist Day is March 6, and even though most dentists will not be in office this Sunday to celebrate, there are many other ways to thank them for their dedicated work.
+National Dentist Day is March 6 and there are many ways to thank them for their dedicated work!

 What’s the Big Deal About Dentists?

 “Why should I thank my dentist?
 I pay him/her enough already!”